temenostech/temenos-platform-documentation/docfx_project/home/techguides/manage-environments.md

 Create your own environment:

-- Either click the Environments tab on the left menu and then click **New Environment** button on the top right corner.
+- Either click the Environments tab on the left menu and then click **New Environment** button on the top right corner
-- Or you can already see the environment page open with the fields available to create a new environment.
+- Or you can already see the environment page open with the fields available to create a new environment

 ![](./images/env_tab.png)